geo-martino/aiorequestful/docs/guides/request.rst

 .. literalinclude:: scripts/request/simple.py
    :language: Python
-   :start-after: # PART 1
+   :start-after: # SINGLE
-   :end-before: # PART 2
+   :end-before: # END

 And to send many requests, we simply do the following.

 .. literalinclude:: scripts/request/simple.py
    :language: Python
-   :start-after: # PART 2
+   :start-after: # MANY
+   :end-before: # END

 Here, we request some data from an open API that requires no authentication to access.